 Non Summer Reservations

 Available for weekend camping September through mid-June.
-Reservations and tour permits are required.
+Reservations are required.
 Camp caretaker is on duty each weekend.
 The camp consists of several tent sites (personal tents required), and program shelters.

 Beginning in the Fall of 2015, all non-Summer reservations will be managed using the new Tentaroo reservation system.
 If you are making a reservation as part of a Scouting unit, it is important that you use your unit's Tentaroo account and not a personal one.
 If you are a unit from the Cascade Pacific Council, you already have an account that was created for you.
 If you do not know you login credentials, please CLICK HERE to request them be sent to you.
 For step-by-step directions on using the Tentaroo system to make your group's reservation, please click on the video on the right.
 (Double Click for Full Screen)